Quantum state transfer and periodicity in discrete-time quantum walks under non--Markovian dephasing noise: State-transfer and periodicity on different graphs

 Therefore, the unitary operator of the DTQW is $U_{C_6} = S_{C_6} \times C_{C_6}$.
 Next, we apply the operator $U_{C_6}$ on the sender state $\ket{\psi_0}$, to compute $\ket{\psi_t}$ for different time steps.

+In this article, we consider the cycle graphs with an even number of vertices only.
+In a cycle graph, every vertex has two neighbours.
+When the sender and the receiver are placed opposite to each other on an even cycle, maintaining the topology of a cycle graph we can construct two paths of equal length from the sender to the receiver.
+These two paths leads to clockwise and counterclockwise movement on the cycle.
+The symmetry of the cycle graph ensures that when the sender and receiver are placed opposite to each other, quantum amplitudes travelling clockwise and counterclockwise accumulate at identical phases.
+It leads to constructive interference that preserves fidelity.
+This constructive interference effect persists across all even cycles.

-Now, we investigate state transfer in a noisy environment on a cycle graph for Case $1$.
+This sheds light into the state transfer in a noisy environment on a cycle graph for Case $1$.
 Here, the sender reaches the receiver vertex $3$ via two symmetric paths 0 $\rightarrow 1 \rightarrow 2 \rightarrow 3 \quad \text{and} \quad 0 \rightarrow 5 \rightarrow 4 \rightarrow 3$.
 Hence, the sender and receiver are separated by an even number of steps.
 The graph symmetry allows two equal-length paths (clockwise and counterclockwise) leading to constructive interference.
 It can be observed that the non-Markovian RTN and OUN noises preserve this constructive interference, as depicted in the subfigures \ref{C_6_state_transfer_(0,3)_RTN} and \ref{C_6_state_transfer_(0,3)_OUN}.
 This holds for any two opposite sender and receiver positions in a cycle graph.

 In Case $2$, we assume that the sender is at vertex $0$ and the receiver is at vertex $1$.
 Here, the sender and the receiver are separated by an odd or unequal number of steps.
 In this scenario, the paths connecting them are not symmetric, and destructive interference with and without noise results in a sharp drop in fidelity, as depicted in the subfigures \ref{C_6_state_transfer_(0,1)_RTN} and \ref{C_6_state_transfer_(0,1)_OUN}.
 Further, we observe the periodicity of the quantum walk on a cycle graph putting $s = r = 0$.
 It is seen that there is a minor effect of noise on the periodicity of the cycle graph.
 Subfigures \ref{C_6_periodicity_RTN} and \ref{C_6_periodicity_OUN} present the comparison between fidelity values with and without noise.